luke-o-brien/Project-3-MERN-Backend/README.md

 ### Tests

-One of the Projects was to include a testing element within the project.
+One of the tasks was to include a testing element within the project.
 We added our tests to our user routes to test registration and login as well as to our sound endpoints.
-To create the tests we used the Chai, Mocha and supertest libarys.
-An example of one of our tests is below which check if a user is able to register.
+To create the tests we used the Chai, Mocha and supertest libraries.
+An example of one of our tests is below, it checks if a user is able to register.
 ``` js

 it('Should be able to register a new user', (done) => {